Napoleon Dynamite: Lawsuit against Fox Searchlight Pictures

-On August 30, 2011, the film's production company Napoleon Pictures filed a lawsuit against Fox Searchlight Pictures for $10 million for underreporting royalties and taking improper revenue deductions.
+On August 30, 2011, the film's production company, Napoleon Pictures, sued Fox Searchlight Pictures for $10 million for underreporting royalties and taking improper revenue deductions.
 In its term sheet, Fox agreed to pay 31.66% of net profits on home video.
-The lawsuit said that a 2008 audit revealed that Fox was only paying net royalties on home videos at a 9.66% rate, and there were underreported royalties and improper deductions.
+The lawsuit said that a 2008 audit revealed that Fox was paying only 9.66% and that there were underreported royalties and improper deductions.

-Napoleon Pictures also alleged that Fox had breached the agreement in multiple other respects, including underreporting pay television license fees, failing to report electronic sell-through revenue, charging residuals on home video sales, as well as overcharging residuals on home video sales, deducting a number of costs and charges Fox had no right to deduct and/or for which there is no supporting documentation.
+Napoleon Pictures also alleged that Fox had breached the agreement in other ways, including underreporting pay television license fees, failing to report electronic sell-through revenue, charging residuals on home video sales, and overcharging residuals on home video sales, deducting a number of costs and charges Fox had no right to deduct or of which there is no documentation.

-In May 2012, Fox went to trial after failing to win a summary judgment on the case.
+In May 2012, Fox went to trial after failing to win a summary judgment.
 The trial began on June 19, 2012.
-On November 28, 2012, a 74-page decision sided with Fox on 9 of the 11 issues.
-Napoleon Pictures was awarded $150,000 based on Fox accounting irregularities.
+On November 28, Fox won on nine of the 11 issues, but Napoleon Pictures was awarded $150,000 based on Fox accounting irregularities.

 Reception

 Box office

 Despite a very limited initial release, Napoleon Dynamite was a commercial success.
-It was filmed on an estimated budget of a mere $400,000, and less than a year after its release, it had grossed $44,940,956.
+It had a budget of about $400,000 and grossed $44,940,956 in less than a year.
 It also spawned a slew of merchandise, from refrigerator magnets to T-shirts and Halloween costumes.